40 Eridani: Potential for life

-The habitable zone of 40 Eridani A, where a planet could exist with liquid water, is near 0.68 AU from A. At this distance a planet would complete a revolution in 223 Earth days (according to the third of Kepler's laws) and 40 Eridani A would appear nearly 20% wider than the Sun does on Earth.
-An observer on a planet in the 40 Eridani A system would see the B-C pair as unusually bright white and reddish-orange stars in the night sky – magnitudes −8 and −6, slightly brighter than the appearance of Venus seen from Earth as the evening star.
+The habitable zone of 40 Eridani A, where a planet could exist with liquid water, is near 0.68 AU from A. At this distance a planet would complete a revolution in 223 Earth days (according Kepler's third law) and 40 Eridani A would appear nearly 20% wider than the Sun does on Earth.
+An observer on a planet in the 40 Eridani A system would see the B–C pair as unusually bright white and reddish-orange stars in the night sky – magnitudes −8 and −6, slightly brighter than the appearance of Venus seen from Earth as the evening star.

 It is unlikely that habitable planets exist around 40 Eridani B because they would have been sterilized by its evolution into a white dwarf.
-As for 40 Eridani C, it is prone to flares, which cause large momentary increases in the emission of X-rays as well as visible light.
+As for 40 Eridani C, it is prone to flares, which cause large momentary increases in the emission of X-rays and visible light.
 This would be lethal to Earth-type life on planets near the flare star.